DirkoAudio/ASIOLinkProFIX/README.md

 1 - Have ASIO Link Pro version 2.4.4.2 installed

-2 - Grab the executable on the Releases pages **OR** just donwload the source code and compile it in AutoIt.
+2 - Grab the executable on the Releases pages - (THE SOURCE CODE IS INCLUDED INSIDE THE ZIP FILE, JUST COMPILE IN AUTOIT IF YOU WANT).

 3 - Unzip all the contents from the zip file.
 Run the asiolinkprofix.exe with Admin rights.
 Don't forget to have the "fix" folder together.